AdaCore/gnatcoverage/testsuite/Qualif/Common/Report/req.rst

-Describe the tool output report format and check compliance to it
+Describes the tool output report format and check compliance to it
 ==================================================================

 .. rubric:: Requirement(s)

 The tool qualified output is the synthetic report produced by the --annotate=report command line option.
 The output report shall: